rspurgeon/getting-started-with-ak-and-dotnet-instruqt/02-configuration/assignment.md

 sasl.password=abbCkB9zAe8xQ9MSMRl4ZQmslRx2uIAgcsOJBOwQw/TXcN9ULsV8267bFWlHf8AX
 ```

-Great, we've written our configuration value!
+Great, we've written our configuration file!
 In the next challenge we will begin developing and running our applications.

 Click Check below to proceed...